Citroen C4 Cactus (2014-2021) Review

 Citroen C4 Cactus (2014-2021) Review: dashboard

-However, the low base of the squidgy soft seats is angled upwards, forcing your legs to rise.
-As a result it feels like you're sinking down into it rather than perched on top of it.
-This will cause issues for taller drivers, who may find their knees catch on the rim of the steering wheel when turning, so check that it suits you before buying.
+However, the low base of the squidgy soft seats was angled upwards, forcing your legs to rise.
+As a result, it felt like you were sinking into it rather than perched on top of it.
+This could cause issues for taller drivers, so check that it suits you before buying.

-Citroen didn't change a huge amount inside the Cactus for its 2018 facelift.
-It's an unusual looking cabin, with plenty of nice design touches, including the ‘treasure chest’ glove box built into the top of the dash, leather straps in the doors for pulling them shut and an integrated 7.0-inch infotainment touch screen that controls all the main functions.
+Citroen didn't change much inside the Cactus for its 2018 facelift.
+It still had an unusual-looking cabin, with plenty of nice design touches, including the ‘treasure chest’ glove box built into the top of the dash, leather straps in the doors for pulling them shut and an integrated 7.0-inch infotainment touch screen that controlled all the main functions.

-It's so minimal in fact, that you'll find more buttons on the steering wheel than on the centre console.
-You get a volume knob, a switch for the front and rear screen defrost and door locks but that's about it.
-Hard to lose your bearings then, but the pared down mantra also means your front passenger only gets a single air vent.
+It was so minimal, that you would find more buttons on the steering wheel than on the centre console.
+You got a volume knob, a switch for the front and rear screen defrost and door locks but that's about it.
+It was hard to lose your bearings then, but the pared-down mantra also meant your front passenger only got a single air vent.

-Some other quirks, like the lack of a rev counter and the pop out rear windows (electric rear windows are not available, even on top spec cars) will make some of your passengers feel a little claustrophobic in the back.
+Some other quirks, like the lack of a rev counter and the pop-out rear windows (electric rear windows were not available, even on top-spec cars) would've surely made passengers feel claustrophobic in the back.

-The thickly padded seats are a real boon on longer journeys though, as long as they fit your size and shape.
+The thickly padded seats were a real boon on longer journeys though, as long as they fitted your size and shape.

-The thoughtful design of the dashboard and some stylish interior details make the C4 Cactus look upmarket, with the attractive seats fabrics, dense soft-touch plastics on the centre console and a smart gear selector.
+The thoughtful design of the dashboard and some stylish interior details made the C4 Cactus look upmarket, with the attractive seat fabrics, dense soft-touch plastics on the centre console and a smart gear selector.

-Everything you'll touch regularly has a reassuring heft and decent finish, but the Cactus was designed to be affordable and in places that cost-cutting is more obvious.
-Most of the trim below your eyeline is hard black plastic - as are the door cards - but it's the stark contrast with the interior's posh bits that makes them stand out.
+Everything you touched regularly had a reassuring heft and decent finish, but the Cactus was designed to be affordable and in places where cost-cutting was more obvious.
+Most of the trim below the eye line was hard black plastic - as were the door cards - but the stark contrast with the interior's posh bits made them stand out.

-Few family hatchbacks have such an interesting looking interior, but most of them deliver a more consistent level of build quality.
-One moment your hand is met by soft stitched leather, the next rough textured plastic.
+Few family hatchbacks had such an interesting-looking interior, but most delivered a more consistent build quality.
+One moment your hand was met by soft stitched leather and the next, rough textured plastic.

 At least Citroen spent money in the right places.
 The important areas you'll interact with regularly being nice to hold is preferable to having a beautifully finished fuse box cover, but this patchy overall impression gives you doubts about the longevity of this interior.

-Whichever C4 Cactus you choose, you'll be controlling its media functions through a smart-looking 7.0-inch colour touchscreen that's mounted within convenient reach of the steering wheel.
-It's surrounded by a black bezel with two rows of touch sensitive buttons, which let you quickly snap between its different functions.
+Whichever C4 Cactus you choose, you'll control its media functions through a smart-looking 7.0-inch colour touchscreen mounted within convenient reach of the steering wheel.
+It was surrounded by a black bezel with two rows of touch-sensitive buttons, which let you quickly snap between its different functions.

-It's backed up by a charmingly retro LCD speedo plonked in front of the driver.
-Weirdly, this second display has no rev counter and is a far cry from the slick 'Virtual Cockpit' digital dials available in the Audi Q2.
+It was backed up by a charmingly retro LCD speedo, plonked in front of the driver.
+Weirdly, the second display had no rev counter and was a far cry from the slick 'Virtual Cockpit' digital dials that were available in the Audi Q2.

-Indeed, this is far from the best infotainment system around.
-Earlier entry-level models missed out on many of its best features, but all C4 Cactus models now get DAB digital radio, Bluetooth, Apple CarPlay and Android Auto smartphone mirroring and even a built-in nav and sim-card.
+Indeed, this was far from the best infotainment system around.
+Earlier entry-level models missed out on many of its best features.
+All C4 Cactus models have DAB digital radio, Bluetooth, Apple CarPlay, Android Auto smartphone mirroring and even a built-in nav and sim card.

-That's a generous feature set, but trying to use all of those functions can be a test of patience.
-The shortcut buttons are particularly inconsistent in their response, sometimes requiring several presses to work properly.
+It was a generous feature set, but using all those functions could be a test of patience.
+The shortcut buttons were particularly inconsistent in their response, sometimes requiring several presses to work properly.

-There are no separate controls for the heater either, so if you want to change the fan setting or temperature it's a three or four-stage process instead of being able to just twist a dial, hardly ideal when you are driving.
+There were no separate controls for the heater either, so if you wanted to change the fan setting or temperature it was a three or four-stage process rather than simple dial twisting.

-As with so much about the Cactus, practicality is a frustratingly mixed bag.
-There's lots to like, with some clever solutions to interior storage - especially the large top-hinged dash compartment - but plenty of niggles.
+As with so much about the Cactus, practicality was a frustratingly mixed bag.
+There were lots to like, with some clever solutions to interior storage - especially the large top-hinged dash compartment - but plenty of niggles.

-The slimline centre console and big windows give you a fantastic feeling of space in the front and two adults will fit comfortably in the back seats, with knee-room to spare.
-Headroom is tighter though, especially if you fit the optional panoramic (fixed) glass roof, so we'd avoid cars with this unless you've got younger children.
+The slimline centre console and big windows gave a fantastic feeling of space in the front and two adults sat comfortably in the back seats, with knee-room to spare.
+The headroom was tighter though, especially if you fitted the optional panoramic (fixed) glass roof, so we'd avoid cars with this unless you've got younger children.

-Sitting in the back on long journeys is made easier with pockets in the front seat backs, deep door bins for drinks bottles, an armrest each and a shallower extra cubby in the door for sweets, phones or loose change.
+Sitting in the back on long journeys was made easier with pockets in the front seat backs, deep door bins for drinks bottles, an armrest each, and a shallower extra cubby in the door for sweets, phones or loose change.

-There are no charging ports or cupholders and pop-out rear windows mean you can't let a cool breeze in.
+It didn't have charging ports or cupholders and pop-out rear windows meant you couldn't let a cool breeze in.

-Both outer seats have Isofix mounts and top tethers for fitting child seats.
-With wide opening doors and easy access to the anchor points, doing so is straightforward, but you'll struggle to fit an adult between two.
+Both outer seats had Isofix mounts and top tethers for fitting child seats.
+With wide-opening doors and easy access to the anchor points, doing so was straightforward, but you'd struggle to fit an adult between two.

-Unlike many small SUVs, you can't slide the rear seats to increase the amount of room, but they do split and fold.
+Unlike many small SUVs back then, you couldn't slide the rear seats to increase the amount of room, but they did split and fold.

-Thoughtful touches like the grippy rubber dots on the top of the dash are tempered by design oversights like the shallow front cupholders and a phone tray that's too narrow to hold the majority of modern smartphones.
+Thoughtful touches like the grippy rubber dots on the top of the dash were tempered by design oversights like the shallow front cupholders and a phone tray that was too narrow to hold the majority of modern smartphones.

-The boot is a reasonable size, but gives you less flexibility than its rivals, with no false floor or load dividers.
-With the seats up, you get a 358-litre space, enough for a buggy and several small suitcases, but the access isn't great, with a high loading lip to lug things over and a narrower boot aperture than many family hatches.
+The boot was a reasonable size, but gave less flexibility than its rivals, with no false floor or load dividers.
+With the seats up, you got a 358-litre space, enough for a buggy and several small suitcases, but the access wasn't great, with a high loading lip to lug things over and a narrower boot aperture than many rival family hatches.

-The original Citroen C4 Cactus had a one-piece rear bench, but the newer model gets a traditional 60/40 split-folding layout that gives you a lot more flexibility, but there's still a significant hump in the floor when they're folded.
+The original Citroen C4 Cactus had a one-piece rear bench, but the newer model received a traditional 60/40 split-folding layout that gave more flexibility, but there was still a significant hump in the floor when they were folded.

 Handling and ride quality: What is the Citroen C4 Cactus like to drive?